zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 #### Prisma Generators

 The `generator` declarations of ZModel are exactly the same as PSL.
-ZenStack doesn't do any processing on them and simply passes them along to the generated PSL.
+ZenStack passes it to the generated Prisma schema without modification.

 ```zmodel
 generator client {